-Get answers to a wide range of frequently asked questions about obesity, including workplace obesity, implementing obesity management programs, and anti-obesity medication coverage.
+Get answers to a wide range of frequently asked questions about obesity, including obesity in the workplace, implementing obesity management programs, and anti-obesity medication coverage.

 Obesity is defined as an accumulation of fat, either an abnormal or excessive amount, that puts health at risk.1